nermze/MOSTAR/README.md

 </pre>

 ### Installation (Conda)
 The installation has been designed to be as simple as possible.
 The included YML will create a separate environment with all the required dependencies.
 The only manual step is downloading and configuring databases.
-For some systems geNomad may become a dependency issue, it is therefor recommended to install it following the steps below.
+For some systems geNomad may become a dependency issue, if you encounter issues, follow the steps below.

 ```bash
 # Download the repository